-associated with a modular form.
+associated with a modular form, but

-The Taniyama–Shimura–Weil conjecture (or modularity conjecture) said that
+the Taniyama–Shimura–Weil conjecture (or modularity conjecture)

 Every elliptic curve is modular.

-Gerhard Frey (b.1944)
+In 1982, Gerhard Frey (b.1944)

 a p + b p = c p

-He suspected that the following elliptic curve (the Frey curve)
+Frey suspected that the following elliptic curve (the Frey curve)

 y2 = x (x - a p ) (x + b p )